AmitGoenka/TweeterJam/README.md

 The following **additional** features are implemented:

 * [x] Added rounded corner transformation on profile images with [Glide transformations](https://github.com/wasabeef/glide-transformations)!
+* [x] Added Html formatting for the text of the tweet for better readability.

 ## Video Walkthrough